 Article 14.
 Tribal Authority; Appeals; Fees and Charges.

 14.01.
 Commission Duties and Functions.
-The Commission is vested the authority under the Commissions Ordinance, Ordinance #04-150-01 and its enabling Ordinance, the Commerce Commission Ordinance, Ordinance #05-150-05, to approve policies, forms and procedures developed by the Department relative to implementation of this Ordinance, to enact any regulations necessary to allow the Department to perform its duties under this Ordinance and to act as a hearing body for all appeals of decisions, denials, suspensions or revocations resulting from Departmental action under this Ordinance, or for all cases in which the issuance of rules and regulations relative to this Ordinance is alleged to be unconstitutional, vague, beyond the scope of the Commission’s authority, or for other like reasons.
+The Commission (if extant) is vested the authority under the Commissions Ordinance, Ordinance #04-150-01 and its enabling Ordinance, the Commerce Commission Ordinance, Ordinance #05-150-05, to approve policies, forms and procedures developed by the Department relative to implementation of this Ordinance, to enact any regulations necessary to allow the Department to perform its duties under this Ordinance and to act as a hearing body for all appeals of decisions, denials, suspensions or revocations resulting from Departmental action under this Ordinance, or for all cases in which the issuance of rules and regulations relative to this Ordinance is alleged to be unconstitutional, vague, beyond the scope of the Commission’s authority, or for other like reasons.
+Should the Commission be incapable of executing described duties contained within this Ordinance due to either inability or non-existence resulting from future changes in governing structures, the Ogema and/or Tribal Council as appropriate may address Commission duties and functions included within this Ordinance.

 14.02.
 Department Duties and Functions.